connormckelvey/hookman/README.md

 # Hookman ![Build Status](https://travis-ci.org/connormckelvey/hookman.svg?branch=master)

-Hookman is a Commnad Line Tool that helps your team manage and distribute commands and scripts used within your Git workflow.
+Hookman is a Command Line Tool that helps your team manage and distribute commands and scripts used within your Git workflow.

 ## Requirements